 A few seconds later, the phone rang.
 “Did you hear that Shaunie?” bellowed my father.
 “Absolutely fantastic!”
 Two nights later, Dad and I watched proudly as Billy Rohr was formally introduced to a national audience on Ed Sullivan’s celebrated Sunday night entertainment show on CBS.

-Indeed, as the Boston nine kept itself above .500 and within a handful of games of the lead during the first ten weeks of the season, the team had begun to discard its longstanding country club reputation.
+Indeed, as the Boston nine kept itself above .500 and within a handful of games of the lead during the first 10 weeks of the season, the team had begun to discard its longstanding country club reputation.
 The Sox were becoming known as a hustling, talented bunch that had developed a habit of coming from behind in the most unanticipated of ways.

 One afternoon after a particularly satisfying win, I began to look closely at the 1967 schedule that adorned my bedroom wall, next to a picture of my latest Boston sports hero, a certain crew cut-haired teenager named Robert Gordon Orr.
 When I observed that the Sox had a home game against the best team in the league, the feared Minnesota Twins, on the last day of the season, I scurried down to my father’s study.

 “Daddy!”
 I shouted, “Do you think that Mr. O’Connell can get us tickets to the game on October 1st?
 I have a feeling it might be an important one.”
-My father and Dick O’Connell, the team’s general manager at the time, were old friends who had served in the Navy Reserve together.
+My father and Dick O’Connell, the team’s general manager at the time, were old friends who had served in the Naval Reserve together.

 “I’ll call Dick tomorrow,” Dad replied.
 “He will surely like your optimism, Shaunie!”